Equity, diversity, and inclusivity resources for the BIPOC community

 President's Anti-Racism Taskforce

-Let’s say you’ve run out of electives or taking an extra course isn’t your style, but you still want to be involved in the University’s initiatives – Waterloo has it all!
-Beyond the academic environment, there are lots of committees that work towards ending systemic racism at Waterloo that offer educational content.
-The President’s Anti-Racism Taskforce (PART) is one of these groups, and their ongoing mission involves many anti-racist actions that strive to perpetuate equality amongst the BIPOC community.
-Some of these engaging opportunities include an anti-racism book club, which features a list of books that touch on a number of important topics, one of which was in the Anti-Racism course I took and a highly recommended read.
-For my non-readers, you’re in luck, because there’s also a monthly anti-racism newsletter that you can sign up for!
+Let’s say you’ve run out of electives and taking an extra course isn’t your style, but you still want to be involved in the University’s initiatives.
+Waterloo has several committees dedicated to addressing systemic racism, including the President’s Anti-Racism Taskforce (PART).
+Their ongoing mission involves many anti-racist actions that strive to perpetuate equality amongst the BIPOC community.
+These include initiatives such as an anti-racism book club, which features a list of books that touch on a number of important topics.
+And for my non-readers, you’re in luck, because there’s also a monthly anti-racism newsletter that you can sign up for!

 Advocacy for Inclusion, Solidarity, and Equality

 At Waterloo, faculty and students are dedicated to creating supportive spaces for the BIPOC community.
-Racial Advocacy for Inclusion, Solidarity, and Equality (RAISE) is a student-based service that works towards confronting racism and xenophobia across campus.
+Racial Advocacy for Inclusion, Solidarity, and Equality (RAISE) is a student-led service that focused on confronting racism and xenophobia across campus.
 Established through the hard work of Black women and Non-Binary folk, their main focuses are education and advocacy, peer support, and community building, and you can visit them on Facebook or Instagram to stay updated on their actions.
-Fiqir Worku, one of the alumni of Waterloo responsible for the implementation of RAISE, explains that her vision was to “make the Waterloo experience even a little bit better for racialized students, so they didn’t have the same experience as me”.
-Through anti-racism initiatives and social events, RAISE aims to turn that vision into a reality, promoting the shared goals of equity and inclusivity across Waterloo.
+Fiqir Worku, a Waterloo alum responsible for the implementation of RAISE, explains that her vision was to “make the Waterloo experience even a little bit better for racialized students, so they didn’t have the same experience as me”.
+Through anti-racism initiatives and social events, RAISE works toward making that vision a reality, promoting the shared goals of equity and inclusivity across Waterloo.

 I hoped that RAISE would be the start of a long list of things Waterloo needed to improve upon when it comes to incorporating principles of anti-racism campus-wide.
 I think that the existence of RAISE has sparked conversations with many Waterloo staff, and hope that will translate to lasting change.